basarat/demo-deepcopy/script.md

 ```
 But doing this for deep objects e.g.
 * a property x that has a property y that has a property z
-* in a new varible bar
+* in a new variable bar
 ```js
 const foo = {
   x: {